m4ttsch/omscs-notes-notes/information-security/authentication.md

 If there is a match between what the system knows and what a user provides, then the user is authenticated, and a user shell is created.

 If the check fails, then the system believes that the user has not provided the correct information.
-If so, the identity being claimed probably doesn’t belong to the user who is asking for authentication.
+If so, the identity being claimed probably doesn't belong to the user who is asking for authentication.

-In this case, the system doesn’t have the right match and authentication fails.
+In this case, the system doesn't have the right match and authentication fails.

 ## Login Attacks Quiz
 ![](https://assets.omscs.io/5A9CA9D1-FD6A-413F-9DF6-43B0D94BBE71.png)